 One of the most famous examples of split testing is the Moz landing page case study done by Conversion Rate Experts.
 In this case, they tested between a short form (original) and a long-form sales page (improved version).
 As it turns out their improved version ended up generating more than $1 mil/year in new subscribers for Moz!

 Here is another inspiring example from WWF, who by implementing a simple split test managed to generate an extra $100k to their annual income!

-For example, a high cart abandonment rate may reveal the need of changing either the design of the cart page or its content.
+For example, a high cart abandonment rate may reveal the need for changing either the design of the cart page or its content.
 If you decide to modify a page element without testing, you the risk of hurting the page key metrics even worse.
-Therefore, using a split testing software guarantees that any change made on a page is improving the metrics when the winner version is implemented.
+Therefore, using split-testing software guarantees that any change made on a page is improving the metrics when the winner version is implemented.

-With a split testing software, anyone can run experiments on the website’s most important pages.
+With split-testing software, anyone can run experiments on the website’s most important pages.
 Declaring a test success requires the validation of the following conditions:

 - the impact on the key metric of the variation compared to the original version has to be significant for the variation page to be declared the winner

 - a statistical confidence rate of 95%, which is, usually, revealed by the split testing software – if not sure how to interpret statistics